General Questions about Eligibility and Applying

 2. Do I need to be admitted before I can apply for financial aid at a particular university?

-No. You can apply for financial aid any time after October 1.
+No. You can apply for financial aid after the FAFSA opens typically on October 1.
 However, you must be admitted before your aid eligibility can be reviewed.

 3. When can I complete my FAFSA each year?